-Christopher also has a long involvement with the Geologists’ Association and has been Secretary, Treasurer and President.
-He is currently Treasurer of the Associations’ grant awarding fund.
-He is a Trustee and founding member of the Beds & Herts Historic Churches Trust and formerly Treasurer and Chair of the Trust.
-Since 1999, he has been Chair of the St Albans Diocesan Advisory Committee and closer to home he is Chair of the Buildings Committee of the Parochial Church Council of the Parish of Great Berkhamsted St Peter – a role in which he came to recognise the importance and potential of the Rectory Lane Cemetery.
+Christopher’s professional career (1965-99) was as a geographer on the academic staff of the University of London.
+Since retiring he has worked as a consultant geoarchaeologist involved in pre-development investigations.
+He has also developed an interest in medieval and post-medieval metalwork and has become involved in research in this field.
+He was formerly Chair of the Antique Metalware Society.
+He is a Trustee and founding member of the Beds & Herts Historic Churches Trust and has been Treasurer and Chair of the Trust.
+Since 1999, he has been Chair of the St Albans Diocesan Advisory Committee and closer to home is a member, formerly Chair of the Buildings Committee of the Parochial Church Council of the Parish of Great Berkhamsted St Peter – a role in which he came to recognise the importance and potential of the Rectory Lane Cemetery.

 Paul trained as a Quantity Surveyor and has been with Gardiner & Theobald LLP since 1984, and a Partner since 2005.
 He has been involved from a commercial and cost management viewpoint on a number of medium- and large-scale construction projects in the retail, commercial, energy, transport and sports sectors.
 These have been both within the United Kingdom and overseas, in Indonesia, Dubai, Argentina and The Netherlands.
 Paul is a member of the Royal Institution of Chartered Surveyors (1987).

 After spending 7 years as a science teacher in Comprehensive schools Peter changed careers and has now spent 36 years in the IT industry, starting with mainframe and COBOL, stopping off on the way to write commercial software for Apple computers on their entry into the UK market in the ‘eighties.
 He then worked in the nascent Unix and Database Industry and is a published author of technical books.
 He spent some time working with artificial intelligence and predictive technology and moved into technology research with a leading IT company, CA Technologies.
 He is now a Lead Research Scientist with CA Labs working on technology solutions of the future such as cyber-physical technology.